Netcracker/KubeMarine/documentation/Installation.md

 </tbody>
 </table>

-For more information on Haproxy-related parameters, refer to the official Haproxy documentation at [https://www.haproxy.org/download/1.8/doc/configuration.txt](https://www.haproxy.org/download/1.8/doc/configuration.txt).
+For more information on Haproxy-related parameters, refer to the _Official Haproxy documentation_ at [https://www.haproxy.org/download/1.8/doc/configuration.txt](https://www.haproxy.org/download/1.8/doc/configuration.txt).

 **Note**: you can use either `config` or `config_file` if you need to use custom config instead of default.